 First, you will need to add the port range to the pure-ftpd configuration file.
 Issue the command below.
 If your port range is different, just update the code.

-echo "40110 40210" > /etc/pure-ftpd/conf/PassivePortRange service pure-ftpd-mysql restart
+echo "40110 40210" > /etc/pure-ftpd/conf/PassivePortRange

 Next, ensure the port range is open in your ISPConfig Firewall.
-If you are using our Security group, we already open the above port range.
+If you are using our Security group, we already opened the above port range.
 You can also set a rule to allow all FTP connections incoming.
 The below image can be used to create your own rule in your network firewall.